mystsoftware/myst-help-center/platform-configuration/How-to-compare-changes-between-two-versions-of-Models-Blueprints.md

 <img src="img/Compare-source-view.PNG" style="zoom: 50%;" />

-3. Navigate to Actions -> View Commit History and get the json payload for the pm versions you wish to compare.
+3. Navigate to Actions -> View Commit History and get the json payload for the pm versions, you wish to compare.

 ![](img/compare-view-commit.PNG)